Carpobrotus edulis

-Carpobrotus edulis is a ground-creeping plant with succulent leaves in the genus Carpobrotus, native to South Africa.
-Its common names include hottentot-fig, sour fig, ice plant or highway ice plant.
+Carpobrotus edulis is a creeping plant with succulent leaves in the genus Carpobrotus, native to South Africa.
+Its common names include hottentot-fig, sour fig, ice plant, highway ice plant, or vygie.

 Description

 Carpobrotus edulis is a creeping, mat-forming succulent species.
 It grows year round, with individual shoot segments growing more than 1 m (3 ft) per year.
 It can grow to at least 50 m (165 ft) in diameter.
-The leaves are a dull-green or yellow-green colour.
-They are only very slightly curved and have serrated sides near the tips.
+The leaves are a dull-green or yellow-green colour that may fade to pink with age.
+They are very slightly curved and have serrated sides near the tips.

 The yellow flowers are produced from April to October, and range from 6.4 to 15.2 cm in diameter.
 Two of the calyx lobes are longer, extending further than the petals.
 The flowers open in the morning in bright sunlight and close at night.
 The receptacle is somewhat wedge-shaped, tapering down to the pedicel.
 The fruit is multi-chambered, ripening from green to yellow.

-The species is easily confused with its close relatives, including the more diminutive and less aggressive Carpobrotus chilensis (sea fig), with which it hybridizes readily.